Skip to Content

 What is the purpose of Filmmaker Mode on a Samsung television?
 What are the benefits of this feature?
 In short, if you like to watch movies and TV shows, you should turn it on if you are looking for an enhanced movie experience.
 This new feature was developed in collaboration with the UHD Alliance – a group of leading technology and film companies.
 Members of the alliance include Samsung, Sony, Panasonic, Vizio, Apple, Dell, Dolby, Intel, and others.

-READ ALSO: How to Connect iPhone Remote to Samsung TV?
+READ ALSO: How Do I Mirror My Mac to My Samsung TV?

 You can adjust colour and tone curves in Filmmaker Mode on Samsung TVs.
 It’s a free feature available on a variety of models.
 To activate this feature, simply press the dedicated button on the remote and follow the on-screen instructions.
 Make sure to select an authorized content provider so that it works properly.
 Moreover, remember that filmmaker mode will only work with Samsung TVs that support it.